-The Office of the Australian Information Commissioner (OAIC) deals with issues that are covered by the Privacy Act 1988 (Privacy Act), which regulates the handling of personal information by Australian, ACT and Norfolk Island government agencies, and certain private sector organisations.
+The Office of the Australian Information Commissioner (OAIC) mainly deals with issues that are covered by the Privacy Act 1988.
+That Act regulates the handling of personal information by Australian and Norfolk Island Government agencies, and some private sector organisations.

-For information on privacy regulation in the States and the Northern Territory, please refer to the appropriate links below.
+For information on privacy regulation in the States and Territories, please refer to the appropriate links below.
 You may contact the OAIC Enquiries line if you have further questions about what aspects of privacy are dealt with by the OAIC.

 Australian Capital Territory